top of page

 THE PROBLEM

-Every payroll cycle, structural inefficiencies embedded within standard payroll architecture quietly erode cash flow.
-These inefficiencies sit at the intersection of two historically siloed disciplines — payroll administration and employee benefits — and are rarely identified through conventional financial review.
+These inefficiencies sit at the intersection of two historically siloed disciplines — payroll and employee benefits — and are rarely identified through conventional financial review.

 The PICO™ Enterprise Structural Model was developed to diagnose and resolve this gap.

-Three Layers of Structural Improvement — One Integrated Solution
+Three Benefits of Structural Optimization — One Integrated Solution

 I